-In a normal financial system, there is a small number of individuals or institutions (banks, and so on) whose job is to validate, verify, transactions and make sure there is no double spend.
+In a normal financial system, there is a small number of individuals or institutions (banks, and so on) whose job is to validate, and verify transactions and make sure there is no double-spending.

 Bitcoin Price Manipulation

-Unfortunately, there has been an orchestrated bitcoin price manipulation operation.
-There have been allegations for pump and dump groups on Telegram who are pumping and dumping the price of it.
+Unfortunately, there has been an orchestrated Bitcoin price manipulation operation.
+There have been allegations of pump and dump groups on Telegram who are pumping and dumping the price of it.

 The Abundance of Money and the Effect on Bitcoin

 This is not decentralization.
-True decentralization should apply to all bitcoin operations.
+True decentralization should apply to all Bitcoin operations.
 Decentralization in mining, in exchanges, in wealth, and in development.
-The vast majority of bitcoin wealth is concentrated on a very small number of people-companies.
+The vast majority of Bitcoin wealth is concentrated on a very small number of people and companies.
 I call it the bitcoin oligarchy.